gi-k-glacier-0705/gi-k-glacier-0705/README.md

 Interactive objects for thinking with your hands.

 **📜 Artifacts**
-Writing, poetry, observations, and other things that somehow traveled down my arm while I was exploring the universe.
+Writing, poetry, observations, and other things that travel down my arm while I am exploring the universe.

 ## The fossil record

 Things do not usually arrive fully formed.

 Ideas mutate.
 Interfaces wander.
 Experiments fail.
-Projects become something else.
+Projects become something else. inspiration comes from surprising places.

 I keep some of the evidence.